Bobby Witt Jr. Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.35 team ERA that ranks 18th among all league pitching staffs.
+- The Tigers have a 4.34 team ERA that ranks 18th across all MLB pitching staffs.

-- Olson (5-7) gets the starting nod for the Tigers in his 18th start of the season.
-He's put together a 4.13 ERA in 98 2/3 innings pitched, with 96 strikeouts.

-- The righty's most recent time out came on Thursday against the Los Angeles Dodgers, when he tossed six innings, surrendering one earned run while giving up two hits.
+- In his most recent appearance on Friday against the Oakland Athletics, the left-hander tossed seven scoreless innings while surrendering two hits.

-- The 24-year-old has amassed an ERA of 4.13, with 8.8 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .214 batting average against him.
+- The 26-year-old has amassed a 2.95 ERA and 11.1 strikeouts per nine innings in 14 games this season, while allowing a batting average of .201 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.